RumblingLump/anxiety/scenes/act3.md

 `bb({ eyes:"angry" });`

 b: You *are* putting yourself in danger.
 Your so-called friends *are* using you.
-And *you* are using your so-called friends.
+And *you* are using your so-called friends.§

 `bb({ eyes:"sad" });`

-b: So please, human... why don't you believe me?!
+b: Så snälla, människa... varför tror du inte på mig?!

-h: Because you never believed in *me*.
+h: För att du aldrig trodde på *mig*.

 (#act3_bad_3)